MelanieCrissey/old-melaniecrissey.com/source/blog/beta.markdown

 In the end, [Cliff Seal](https://twitter.com/cliffseal/status/509798731588567040) hit the nail on the head.
 The best way to incentivize social sharing is simple and honest: build something awesome that people want to tell their friends about.

+--

+I'm still curious to learn more about Springsled and I hope I'll love their product.
+We'll see how it goes tomorrow when they send me a login to their product. :)